 As the train pulls up

-Ensure you are in the right spot before the train arrives and visible to the crew; sometimes, two trains arrive at or close to the same time.
+Ensure you are in the right spot before the train arrives and are visible to the crew; sometimes, two trains arrive at or close to the same time.

 You want to board the one going in the right direction.
 Also, have your bags and ticket handy to speed things up!